 6. Don’t Use Debit Cards Online

 Once you make a purchase with a debit card, the money is immediately deducted from your bank account.
-If a cyber criminal gains access to your debit card information, the criminal can quickly drain your bank account.
+If a cybercriminal gains access to your debit card information, the criminal can quickly drain your bank account.
 While you may get your money back, in the end, you will not have access to your funds until your bank resolves the issue.
 Instead, use a credit card and let your credit card company worry about it.

 7. Check Your Credit Score for Changes

 Set aside a day each month to check your credit scores online.
 Many people make it a habit to check their scores on the same day that they pay their bills.
-There are several sites which offer free credit scores, and many banks offer the service to their customers.
+There are several sites that offer free credit scores, and many banks offer the service to their customers.
 Consider enrolling in a credit monitoring service for extra protection.

-Cybercrime is scary, but it is part of modern day life.
+Cybercrime is scary, but it is part of modern-day life.
 Taking precautions like those above can help you lower your chances of becoming another victim.